vulnerability-lookup/gpu-vuln-bench/experiments_report.md

 The chart shows the validation accuracy per epoch for the various experiments with the environments A, B, and C.
 All experiments exhibit very similar accuracy trends.
-Experiment C reaches higher accuracy more quickly in the early epochs, reflecting faster convergence per epoch due to a larger effective batch size (more GPUs × batch per device).
+Experiments in environment C reaches higher accuracy more quickly in the early epochs, reflecting faster convergence per epoch due to a larger effective batch size (more GPUs × batch per device).
 By the final epoch, all experiments achieve comparable accuracy (~0.82), indicating consistent model performance across the different setups.